SoopyGaming/ritchie/README.md

-# ritchie
+# RITchie

-## Ritchie is a stat tracking bot for RIT eSports.
+## RITchie is a stat tracking bot for the RIT eSports Discord server.

-Games we will track (in order of priority)
+Games RITchie currently tracks

 * Heroes of the Storm
 * Overwatch

-* Dota 2
+Games RITchie will soon be able to track (in order of development priority)

 * Rocket League
 * Counter Strike
+* Dota 2
 * League of Legends

+Other features that will be added:
+* Random match startup (picks maps/sides)
+* Tournament mode (team building & automatic role/channel creation)